xaviervalarino/portfolio/src/case-studies/botanic.md

 ---
 ### How did research affect the design?

-This information was used to draft conversational guidelines for the copywriters, create mood boards for the animator, and outline key functionality in the user flow.
+The information uncovered by research was used to draft conversational guidelines for the copywriters, create mood boards for the animator, and outline key functionality in the user flow.

 <div class="two-thirds padding-stack" data-tab="1">
 ![Mood board for the avatar environment ](../assets/img/botanic-environment-mood-board.jpg)